 Animal Control Certification and Certificate Program Information

 For individuals who like animals and want to work in law enforcement, a career in animal control may be a viable possibility.
-Certificate programs, which may be completed in less than a year, in animal control primarily train students in the safe handling of abandoned, mistreated, unattended or dangerous animals.
+Certificate programs in animal control, which may be completed in less than a year, train students primarily in the safe handling of abandoned, mistreated, unattended or dangerous animals.
 Some programs focus more on animal care and control laws, while others focus on the care of domestic animals.
 Animal behavior and psychology, animal health, owner interests and community interests are common areas of emphasis.
 Certification in the field is voluntary and available through professional organizations.

 Applicants need a high school diploma or GED for admission to a certificate program.
 Schools may also require candidates to demonstrate proficiency in communications and math or to be employed at an animal shelter or in law enforcement.

 - Program Levels in Animal Control: Certificate, associate's degree.

 - Prerequisites: High school diploma or GED, passing grade on proficiency test, related employment.

 - Online Availability: Some courses may be available online, although some hands-on work is necessary.

 Certificate programs in animal control focus on providing extensive training on the care of animals for their own safety as well as the safety of the general public.